 Whilst perhaps, not strictly speaking academic, I wrote an article in July 2016 on my experiences living in Beijing with its smog, and compared this to the great London smog of 1952.

-More recently, I have written a book chapter about Doctor Who and the environment: ‘Doctor Who and Environmentalism in the 1960s and early 1970s,’ in Doctor Who and History: A Cultural Perspective [tentative title], edited by Carey Fleiner and Dene October.
-McFarland, forthcoming 2018.
+More recently, I have written a book chapter about Doctor Who and the environment: ‘Doctor Who and Environmentalism in the 1960s and Early 1970s,’ in Doctor Who and History: Critical Essays on Imagining the Past, edited by Carey Fleiner and Dene October.
+McFarland, 2017, pp. 184-203.